cprashant05/SQL-test/README.md

 # SQL-test

 Total 4 Test are there.
-Details a given in SQL Test .xls file.
+Details a given in SQL Test .xlsx file.